Exercise 2 : Unity Project

 Create an account, login, and activate a personal license if necessary.

 Next, install the Unity Editor by going to the main Unity Hub screen and Installs -> Install Editor.
 Search the tabs (Official or Pre-releases) for the LTS release of the Unity Editor with version 2022.3.
+All exercises were tested on Unity version 2022.3.44f1, but should work on version .44f1 or greater.
+In case the specific Unity version is not available from the Hub, check the Unity Version Archive.
 Choose Install and make sure that WebGL Build Support is enabled under the Platforms.
-The rest of the options is up to you.
+The rest of the options are up to you.
 Keep the installation running in the background and continue by setting up the IDE in the next section.

 IDE